-The Hue/Saturation adjustment is found in most image-editing applications, and offers one of the best ways to change colors both globally and selectively.
-This easy-to-use tool creates remarkably different looks to your color images.
+The Hue/Saturation adjustment is found in most image editing applications, and offers one of the best ways to change colors both globally and selectively.

-The tool is typically made of three controls: Hue (actual color), Saturation (the intensity of color) and Lightness (a combination of contrast and brightness).
-When used singularly or in combination, the function makes adjustments as dramatic as the complete transformation of the color of a shirt or the more subtle addition of warmth to skin tone.
+In Photoshop, the Hue/Saturation tool has three adjustments: Hue (color balance), Saturation (the intensity of color) and Lightness (a combination of contrast and brightness).
+When used individually or in combination, these adjustments can have results as dramatic as the complete transformation a scene or be used for more subtle enhancements in specific color ranges.

-Adjust the Hue control and you‚’ll see shifts in the color values in your images.
-By adjusting the slider, you can change to a completely different color.
-Finer incremental adjustments can effectively reduce unwanted color casts.
+Adjust the Hue control and you’ll see shifts in the color values in your images.
+With this slider, you can radically alter the photograph’s colors.
+Finer, incremental adjustments can effectively reduce unwanted color casts or correct white balance.

 Basic Rules For Hue/Saturation

-4 Extreme adjustments of Saturation cause problems, ranging from harsh color to increased noise and grain to edge troubles.
+- Extreme adjustments of Saturation cause problems, ranging from harsh color to increased noise and grain, to edge “halos.”

 - Use Lightness sparingly.
 Instead, use Levels or Curves for major adjustments to brightness and contrast.